 Teaching your child the correct name for their genitals (or private parts) is one of the first steps in sex education and in protecting kids from sexual abuse.
-There are a lot of really good reasons as to why kids need to know the correct names for these parts.
+And there are a lot of really good reasons as to why kids need to know the correct names for these parts.

-But more importantly, it is part of the language for talking to your kids about where babies come.
-You can’t talk about sex if you can’t even say the word penis or vagina (or vulva) in front of your kids!
+But more importantly, it is part of the language for talking to your kids about where babies come or how babies are made.
+It can be very difficult to talk about sex if you can’t even say the word penis or vagina (or vulva) in front of your kids!

 So what is a parent supposed to do?
 And why?